Sir Boateng Online

 Watch this video if this is your first time using the Protest ISIS software.

 The video will help you to install all the necessary libraries.
 These libraries include the popular Arduino Uno, Mega, and Nano boards.
-You will also get libraries for sensors such as the smoke sensor, Infrared sensor, proximity sensor, and motion sensor to mention but few.
+You will also get libraries for sensors such as the smoke sensor, Infrared sensor, proximity sensor, and motion sensor to mention but a few.

 The Proteus simulation files, as well as the Arduino sketches, have been provided in this post.
 You can download and modify it per your preference.
 However, if you change the Arduino pin connections to the LEDs, you will also need to recompile the Arduino source code from the IDE and re-export the hex file to Proteus ISIS.